Starry Opera Night

 Dan Kurtz by Jeremy Lewis

 Though Salome was chosen as the opera to develop in the unique gallery space, Braid created five programming options that she’s begun to perform with friends in yet another untraditional venue: her barn, with an audience spread out on picnic blankets.
 “It’s quite a tactile and quite a physical experience because the proximity is different,” she comments about her ‘Opera in the Wild’ performances—which share this tactility with the coming installation.
 Maintaining the physical connection between voice and audience was Braid’s main priority in developing the concept with Kurtz and Rayment, since opera singers train their entire lives to sing without technical amplification.
 “The way the sound hits the body is unlike anything else,” she explains.
 “And that’s why so many people are moved to tears: it’s the acoustics.
 It gets into your bones and it reverberates and there are so few things that can do that.
 A live event was what mattered to me in the most safe way we can do it, because we’re missing that.
-And more than ever people need that; they need the human contact, the release, and the safe space to feel that power.”
+And more than ever people need that; they need the human contact, the release, and a safe space to feel that power.”

 The space’s size creates certain challenges in mapping out focal points for the eye and ear.
 Since only fifty people can be permitted at one time in the cavernous former site of Toronto’s printing presses, Kurtz says that maintaining intimacy in a space the size of a parking lot will be a central challenge addressed while developing the preview.
 “You can create an enormous palette with no focal point in it and be wowed by the universe you could create in there, but if you’re trying to get people to focus on one singer, how are you gonna do that?”
 Braid also stresses that the grandness of the space need not overwhelm the intimacy of her performance.
 “The venue is cool for a multitude of reasons,” she comments.
 “I am the physical aspect in a lot of ways but it’s the sound that I think will be the most affecting because it’s like singing in a bathtub.
-Instead of singing full on I have to scale it down while still expressing everything… it’s going to be so intense for the people in that room.”
+Instead of singing full on I have to scale it down while still expressing everything…it’s going to be so intense for the people in that room.”

-In the same way that people who might not be fans of Van Gogh come to the gallery to see a room full of moving projections, Kurtz cites the technology itself as attractive “for people who don’t know anything about opera … it has potential to draw people into re-imagining and re-experiencing opera.”
+In the same way that people who might not be fans of van Gogh come to the gallery to see a room full of moving projections, Kurtz cites the technology itself as attractive “for people who don’t know anything about opera … it has potential to draw people into re-imagining and re-experiencing opera.”
 Ambur Braid says the element of this dazzling installation that she’s most looking forward to simply seeing what the response is from people hearing a human voice with their bodies in the space.
-There may be new restrictions for art-lovers and opera-goers to navigate in 2020, but projects like these reveal the restrictions that we already abided by in order to experience this highly physical form of music.
+There may be new restrictions for art-lovers and opera-goers to navigate, but projects like these reveal the restrictions that we already abided by in order to experience this highly physical form of music.
 The proscenium functioned as a brain-blood barrier between performer and audience for centuries until immersive creators began to subvert it, but in an era that leaves many longing for the immediacy of connection, transcending the fourth wall takes on a new, urgent meaning.